boneitis/website/README.md

 # Sample Website

-This is a sample website made as part of [*Learn Enough Git to Be Dangerous*](https://wwww.learnenough.com/git-tutorial), possibly the greatest beginner Git tutorial in the history of the Universe.
+This is a sample website made as part of [*Learn Enough Git to Be Dangerous*](https://www.learnenough.com/git-tutorial), possibly the greatest beginner Git tutorial in the history of the Universe.

 Huzzah.

+For more information on Git, see the [official Git documentation](https://git-scm.com/).